revuedepresse/org.revue-de-presse.api/app/Resources/doc/10-installation.md

 the corresponding file will be uploaded the virtual machine and it will be copied to composer directory.
 When deploying the application with `Capistrano`, `composer` will take benefit of OAuth authentication for accessing GitHub API at PHP dependencies installation.

+The `provider` option might need to be passed when the host machine supports other providers than virtualbox.

 ## Application deployment